24pullrequests/24pullrequests/Readme.md

 brew install postgres phantomjs
 ```

-On Debian-based Linux distributions you can use apt-get to install postgres if it's not already installed.
+On Debian-based Linux distributions you can use apt-get to install postgres:

 ```bash
 sudo apt-get install postgresql postgresql-contrib
 ```

-On Windows, you can use the [Chocolatey package manager](http://www.chocolatey.org) to install postgres.
+On Windows, you can use the [Chocolatey package manager](http://www.chocolatey.org) to install postgres:

 ```bash
 choco install postgresql